 We laid out the various target audiences and what they would like to be doing at the site.
 Admittedly there weren’t too many surprises here, but having the user scenarios centralized in front of us let us rank them, which is vital because it is to this prioritized list of user needs that the entire design is a unified and aesthetized — that is, organic — response.
 One user scenario was for newly-relocated families to identify Christian schools.
 This is a wide shallow user group — possibly many people who will only use the site relatively superficially — so the design answers their needs fairly prominently and immediately.

-The executive team also provided adjectives to describe what feeling they want to convey.
+The executive team also provided adjectives to describe feelings they want the site to convey.
 This aspirational mist of emotion constitutes the vital flipside of the design brief, complementing the nitty-gritty of functionality and business goals.
 Now we could embark on the first two steps of the implementation: selecting the typefaces and the colors!

 A recent blog entry at Hoefler’s typography.com, Fonts that Clash, speaks of the possibility of using more than two font families on a project.
 Emboldened, so to speak, I thought: okay, let’s use three here.
 Prudence and file-size limitations prevailed however and this dropped to 2½ as one of the font families appears in uppercase only: Gotham.

-Gotham addressed CSF’s desire for a typeface that exuded “established institution” without seeming staid.
+Gotham addressed CSF’s desire for a typeface that exuded well-establishedness without seeming staid.
 The site displays not only CSF’s name this way but also that of any institution — mainly other schools but also such things as hotels in the Meetings section.
 The lowercase never appears, isn’t even loaded.

-Gotham was perhaps an obvious choice, but its conventionality allowed us to get a little riskier with the contrasting fonts.
+Gotham was perhaps an obvious choice, but its conventionality — Hoefler refers to it as “unmannered” — allowed us to get a little riskier with the contrasting fonts.
 We chose Hoefler’s Operator, “a meditation on the technical aesthetic of the typewriter”, because it was new, which answers the brief’s demand of being up-to-date; because it’s exciting, especially the exuberant italic; and most importantly because it is designed for editing, for writing at least as much as for reading.
-And that’s how it’s used on the site; it’s on the myriad forms and dashboards built for logged-in users — this site is a workhorse remember (though now we hope also a sleek racehorse, a showhorse, a thoroughbred).
+And that’s how it’s used on the site; it’s on the myriad forms and dashboards built for logged-in users — this site is a workhorse remember (though now also a sleek racehorse, and we hope a showhorse, a thoroughbred).